airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 - WETH and Swap functions REVERT on failure cases within Wrapper.
 Similarly, Wrapper will REVERT in case any movements of tokens or ether fails within Wrapper.swap.

-#### 2. Contract Ether and Token balances should remain unchanged after each swap.
+#### 2. Contract ether and Token balances should remain unchanged after each swap.

 - Wrapper does not perform any arithmetic computation, or call this.balance.
 It passses the full token or ether amounts received along or REVERTS the transaction.
 - **This invariant currently holds as-is.**

-#### 3. If Ether is sent to Wrapper.swap, it should be deposited to WETH and then traded.
+#### 3. If ether is sent to Wrapper.swap, it should be deposited to WETH and then traded.

 - When ETH is sent to the contract by the taker, the wrapper contract will deposit to the WETH contract and perform the swap.
-This prevents the contract from holding any Ether and subsequently any WETH.
+This prevents the contract from holding any ether and subsequently any WETH.

 - **This invariant currently holds as-is.**